al3xandr3/al3xandr3.github.io/_posts/2012-01-11-semanticweb.md

 <a href="http://www.sparql.org/sparql?query=++++PREFIX++dcterms%3A+%3Chttp%3A%2F%2Fpurl.org%2Fdc%2Fterms%2F%3E%0D%0A++++SELECT+%3Fdate+%28count%28%3Fsubject%29+AS+%3Ftotal%29%0D%0A++++FROM+%3Chttp%3A%2F%2Fwww.w3.org%2F2007%2F08%2FpyRdfa%2Fextract%3Furi%3Dhttp%3A%2F%2Fal3xandr3.github.com%2Fpages%2Fquotes.html%3E%0D%0A++++WHERE+%7B+%0D%0A++++++%3Fsubject+dcterms%3Adate+%3Fdate+.%0D%0A++++%7D%0D%0A++++GROUP+BY+%3Fdate%0D%0A++++ORDER+BY+%3Fdate&default-graph-uri=&output=xml&stylesheet=%2Fxml-to-html.xsl" target="_blank">try it out!</a>

-Then for i get the day of the week for each of those dates and sum up the number of quotes per day of the week.
+Then i see the day-of-the-week for each of those dates and sum up the number of quotes per day of the week.

-With that I can calculate the probability(the expected value) for each day of the week, and can then just lookup the probability for today.
+Having this, I can calculate the probability(the expected value) for each day, and can then just lookup the probability for today.

 For a full (a)live data experience this is implemented in javascript that fetches the live data when this page is opened.